 As a tradition, the FSU President invites members of Fellows Society to the President's House each year for a social event.
 This event provides Fellows with an opportunity to meet the University president, tour the President's House and to discuss their research interests with one another.
-This year's Fellows Society Social was held on Wednesday, October 12, 2016 from 5:30- 7:30 P.M.
-This event provided present Fellows with the unique opportunity to take a group photo with President John Thrasher and Dr. Nancy Marcus, Dean of the Graduate School, for the 2016-2017 academic year.
+The 2017 Fellows Society Social was held on Tuesday, October 24, 2017 from 5:30- 7:00 P.M at the President's House.
+This event provided present Fellows with the unique opportunity to take a group photo with President John Thrasher and the Interim Dean of the Graduate School, Dr. Mark Riley.

 The 2017 President's Social was hosted on Tuesday, October 24, 2017 from 5:30-7:00 PM at the President's House.
 This was an extra special event where fellows were given the opportunity to meet the President, tour the President's House, socialize with each other, and have the annual Fellow's Society group photo taken with President Thrasher, Mrs. Thrasher and Interim Dean Riley!